Zephyrum-Alsend/GBACode/README.md

 # GBACode
 Code for GBA programs, divided into folders for various tutorials and the main project.
+An emulator is required to run .gba files, which are the complete projects (instead of .exe files).

 An up to date emulator for the GBA can be found at: